Ucaninek/EKilitFucker/README.md

 mehcan abi lutfen beni dava etme🥺🥺
+⭐ _plz star this project if it was useful to you uwu_ ⭐

 # EKilitFucker
 EKilitFucker (as the harsh name suggests) is an app that uninstalls E-Kilit without any trace it ever existed.